The short first look gives Simon a way to test whether there is enough public evidence to produce a useful customer journey review.

 The evidence is read through practical commercial experience, separating useful signals from noise and flagging gaps rather than guessing figures.

-The review finishes with three actions the owner can discuss with their team, web supplier or marketing support without needing a long retainer.
+The review finishes with actions the owner can discuss with their team or existing suppliers without needing a long retainer.

 Why this matters now